gurka/OpenCrystalCaves/README.md

-git clone --recursive https://github.com/gurka/OpenCrystalCaves.git cd OpenCrystalCaves mkdir debug cd debug cmake -B debug -DCMAKE_BUILD_TYPE=debug -DCMAKE_TOOLCHAIN_FILE=C:/path/to/vcpkg/scripts/buildsystems/vcpkg.cmake ../occ -A x64
+git clone --recursive https://github.com/gurka/OpenCrystalCaves.git cd OpenCrystalCaves mkdir debug cmake -Bdebug -DCMAKE_BUILD_TYPE=debug -DCMAKE_TOOLCHAIN_FILE=C:/path/to/vcpkg/scripts/buildsystems/vcpkg.cmake ../occ -A x64
 ```

 The Visual Studio project will be available at `OpenCrystalCaves/debug`

 ## Running OCC

 OCC requires data files from the original Crystal Caves (any episode).
-Either install it via Steam or GoG, or copy the game data to the same folder as OCC (such as `CC1.GFX`).
+Either install it via Steam or GoG, or copy the game data to the `media` folder in the occ package (such as `CC1.GFX`).